diku-dk/futhark/docs/error-index.rst

   ?[n].bool -> [n]bool

-When we use existential quantification, we are required to use the size within its scope, *and* it must not exclusively be used to the right of function arrow.
+When we use existential quantification, we are required to use the size constructively within its scope, *in particular* it must not be exclusively as the parameter or return type of a function.

-To understand the motivation behind this rule, consider that when we use an existential quantifier we are saying that there is *some size*, it just cannot be known statically, but must be read from some value (i.e. array) at runtime.
+To understand the motivation behind this rule, consider that when we use an existential quantifier we are saying that there is *some size*.
+The size is not known statically, but must be read from some value (i.e. array) at runtime.
 In the first example above, the existential size ``n`` is not used at all, so the actual value cannot be determined at runtime.
 In the second example, while an array